LucaCanali/Miscellaneous/Spark_Notes/Spark_Oracle_JDBC_Howto.md

 Note: instead of a table name you can specify a query as in
 ```
+       .option("query", "select * from MYSCHEMA.MYTABLE where rownum<=20")

+       // this will also work:
        .option("dbtable", "(select * from MYSCHEMA.MYTABLE where rownum<=20)")
 ```
 ---